AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 * FAT: Your target value for fats intake, in terms of milligrams.

 You can create one or multiple nutrient goals with this command.

+**Examples:**

+* `edit-diet-goal DAILY calories/5000 protein/200 carb/500 fat/100` Edits multiple nutrients goals if all of them exists.
+* `edit-diet-goal WEEKLY calories/5000` Edits a single calories goal if the goal exists.

 ## Sleep Management